danyalasadpoor/cyber-net-probe/README.md

 Users can customize scanner behavior through the Settings panel.

-Request Timeout
+⏱️ Request Timeout

 Controls how long the scanner waits for a target response.

+Setting| Value
-- Minimum: "500 ms"
+Minimum| "500 ms"
-- Maximum: "60,000 ms"
+Maximum| "60,000 ms"

-Concurrency
+⚡ Concurrency

 Controls the number of simultaneous scan workers.

-- Range: "1 - 64 concurrent workers"
+Range: 1 - 64 concurrent workers

 This allows users to balance performance and device resource usage.